aridoza/foundational-java/functional-programming-lesson/01-lambda-expressions/README.md

 ## Demo: To Lambda or Not to Lambda, That Is the Question (10 min)

-In the following demo, we'll create a `Computation` interface.
-We'll use this interface to solve simple math problems.
+In the following demo, we'll create a `Computation` interface and use it to solve simple math problems.
 We'll create two versions of the demo: one without lambda expressions and one with lambda expressions.

 **Example without lambda expressions:**